eead-csic-compbio/chloroplast_assembly_protocol/README.txt

 2 testMP cp-testMP.wind15_28.3crop70.mlen60.corr.12.fq.gz RF 4295 Sanger

-Note also that the last field corresponds to base quality encoding (see File Formats section below), which is set to "Sanger" by default but should be changed according to the FASTQ encoding of the files being used as input.
+Note also that the last field corresponds to base quality encoding (see File Formats section below).
+This field is set according to the encoding detected by FastQC (run by 1_cleanreads.pl).
+If no known encoding is found, it is set to "Sanger" by default.
+Nonetheless, this field could be edited in the config files, to either "Sanger" (Phred+33) or "1.5" (Phred+64), according to the encoding of the Fastq files being used as input.

 5. Post-assembly inspection
 ===========================